Layers-of-Railways/bot/tags/multiloader.md

 aliases: ['multiloader']
 ---

-Steam 'n' Rails is developed in Multiloader format That means updates are worked on and released for both fabric and forge simultaneously.
+Steam 'n' Rails is developed in a Multiloader environment That means updates are worked on and released for both fabric and forge simultaneously.
 If an update takes a while to release its likely waiting for create fabric to update.
 Please be patient and keep in mind that create fabric is a separate team that has to wait for many dependencies.